mtumilowicz/git-notes/README.md

     * One special case of merging in Git is the fast-forward merge.
 This special case takes effect when the target branch is a descendant of the branch that it will merge with.
     * fast-forward
+        * Because the commit C4 pointed to by the branch hotfix you merged in was directly ahead of the commit C2 you’re on, Git simply moves the pointer forward.
+          * To phrase that another way, when you try to merge one commit with a commit that can be reached by following the first commit’s history, Git simplifies things by moving the pointer forward because there is no divergent work to merge together — this is called a “fast- forward.”
     * Let’s start by setting up how to perform a merge that could be made without creating a merge commit: a fast-forward merge.
       * Recall that a fast-forward merge means the